Angela Kennedy: 1996 Olympics

 She combined with Helen Denman, Sarah Ryan and Nicole Stevenson to qualify Australia for the final, before Susie O'Neill, Samantha Riley, Stevenson and Ryan trailed the United States home.
 In her only individual event, the 100-metre butterfly, Kennedy was eliminated in the heats.

 2000 Olympics

 She attempted to qualify for the 2000 Summer Olympics in Sydney, but finished eighth in the 100-metre butterfly at the Australian Championships.
 Petria Thomas and Susie O'Neill were selected.
 Her attempt in the 200-metre individual medley was even less successful, failing to reach the final.

 In 2007, Kennedy started working for the Queensland Police Force.

 Personal life

-Angela Kennedy was born to Bob and Helen Kennedy on 28 February 1976 in Nambour, Queensland.
+Kennedy was born to Bob and Helen Kennedy on 28 February 1976 in Nambour, Queensland.
 Later, she lived in Queanbeyan, New South Wales, where she attended school.

 Kennedy married high school friend Glen Woodward in 2003, in a private ceremony on Magnetic Island, Queensland.
-She is step mother to Woodward's oldest son Hayden (b.
-1995), and mother to sons Sam (b.
-2004) and Will (b.
-2008).